IBM/merlin-docs/docs/README.md

 See the [announcement](https://www.ibm.com/docs/en/announcements/i-modernization-engine-lifecycle-integration-merlin-20) for Version 2.0 details.

 **News**:
+* Jun.
+19, 2025 - Version 2.0.6 is available with fixes and updates!
+New PTFs are required for debugging and there is a new process for setting up certificates to [start the debug service](./guides/ide/debug.md).
 * Mar.
 26, 2025 - [IBM i Guided Tour of Merlin](https://learn.common.org/products/merlin-and-modern-ibm-i-development#tab-product_tab_overview) is available!
 * Mar.
 25, 2025 - [Merlin as a Service](./guides/platform/MerlinasaService.md) offered by business partners!
 * Mar.
 17, 2025 - Version 2.0.5 is available with fixes and updates!